-The local capacities and knowledge about risk of the community, on one hand, and the persistent local conflicts between external institutional stakeholders and the community (about land tenure, land restrictions, and access to water), on the other hand, justify a real need to build a dialogue among concerned stakeholders.
-The dialogue should promote a more integrated and community-based approach in resources management and DRR.
+- 5 The local capacities and knowledge about risk of the community, on one hand, and the persistent local conflicts between external institutional stakeholders and the community (about land tenure, land restrictions, and access to water), on the other hand, justify a real need to build a dialogue among concerned stakeholders.
+The dialogue should promote a more integrated and community-based approach in 10 resources management and DRR.
 In this study, we utilized P3DM to accomplish those objectives.
+The realization of the participatory 3-D man aimed at assessing - those objectives.
 The realization of the participatory 3-D map aimed at assessing vulnerabilities and capacities of people, and to integrate them into the broader development plan and in harmony to the objectives of the protection of the natural park.

-4.3 A P3DM to build dialogue in DRR in Fogo?
+15 4.3 A P3DM to build dialogue in DRR in Fogo?

 The P3DM for DRR is one of the recently developed mapping tools.
 P3DM basically comprises of the building of stand-alone scaled relief maps made of locally available materials (e.g. carton, paper ...), which are overlapped, with thematic layers of geographical information (Rambaldi and Callosa-Tarr, 2002).
 This tool requires the participation of both the local communities including the marginalized sectors and the outside stakeholders such as the government, scientists and NGOs.
 People's vulnerability and capacity, hazards and other community information are depicted in the 3-D map using local materials such as pushpin, yarn and paint.
-P3DM is credible to both the local people who make it and to the scientist and authorities, who can overlap their hazard maps and other scientific data.
-P3DM thus allows the integration of local and scientific knowledge as well as bottom-up and top-down actions in DRR.
+P3DM is credible to both the local people who make it and to the scientist and authorities, who can of local and scientific knowledge as well as bottom-up and top-down actions in DRR.

 The development of CBDRR as a framework largely depends on the efficiency of its participatory methods and tools in encouraging the participation of the local people in the process (e.g. Vulnerability and Capacity Assessment or VCA, Participatory Vulnerability Analysis or PVA, Focus Group Discussions or FGD) as well as the collaboration between stakeholders of DRR.
 It should be noted that both the outcome and process of CBDRR should aim to empower the community.
-It should also be integrated in the larger development framework aiming to promote sustainable livelihood and development and consider them as part of DRR efforts.
+It should also be integrated in the larger development framework aiming to promote sustainable